intelligenceforgood/docs/book/architecture/security-model.md

 How we keep victims’ data safe while delivering evidence law enforcement can trust.
 (Replace the placeholder with the updated security diagram.)

 <img src="../assets/architecture/security_model.svg" alt="Security model" title="Security model" />
-> Placeholder: replace with the latest export from `arch-viz/output/security_model.svg`; keep it under one page.

 ## Core safeguards